-The extender has been tested with all major makes of CAT5 cable including Black Box, Berk-TekTM, Mohawk®, and AT&T®.
-The extender has also been tested and found to work, in certain situations, with 4-pair Category 3 cable or with four pairs of 25-pair UTP trunk cables instead of 4-pair Category 5 cable.
-But we do not recommend such installations.
+The Extender has been tested with all major makes of CAT5 cable including Black Box, Berk-Tek®, Mohawk/CDT®, and AT&T®.
+The Extender has also been tested and found to work, in certain situations, with 4-pair Category 3 cable or with four pairs of 25-pair UTP trunk cables instead of 4-pair Category 5 cable.
+But we do not recommend such installations; if you want to experiment with them, do so at your own risk.